OpenWIS/openwis-documentation/_minutes/steering/2020-09-29-OpenWIS-Steering-Committee-2020-Sep.md

   - RGr - Is that OK?
   - All - OK

-  RES-OWIS RESOLUTON - SC Decision is to recommend to the Board that joint discussions (JT and RGr) take place going forward to enable decision regarding entering and partnership with the Association and how this will operate.*
+  RES-OWIS - SC Decision is to recommend to the Board that joint discussions (JT and RGr) take place going forward to enable decision regarding entering and partnership with the Association and how this will operate.*

 **6. Association by-laws**
   - RGr - introduced the context, i.e. include a third type of partner to make it easy to accept contributions.